 Take a look at this great blog post shared originally in Interexchage blog, we thought it is a really worthwhile read if you are already planning your step abroad!
 This post shares advice from a Teacher Assistant who moved to Italy for her teaching experience abroad.
-If you already registered or are planning to register in our Internship Program in Spain, read it carefully.
+If you already registered or are planning to register in any of our Internship Programs, read it carefully.
 You will thank Christine, the author of this article, once you land in Europe!

 International Packing Basics